 It's hard to beat Hampton University if you want to pursue Teacher Education Subject Specific as a major.
 Students who graduate from the Subject Specific Ed program make an average of $38,857 in their early career salary and $53,007 in their mid-career salary.
 Located in Hampton, Virginia, this university is ideal for students who blossom in a city atmosphere.

 Radford University is among your best bets if you're planning on studying Teacher Education Subject Specific.
-Graduates of the Subject Specific Ed program make around $35,196 for their early career and $55,503 in their mid career.
+Graduates from the Teacher Education Subject Specific degree program at Radford University make 0.6% more than the average college grad in this field.
 Radford, Virginia is an ideal environment for individuals who get pleasure from the fast-paced city life.

 Old Dominion University is a good choice for individuals interested in a Teacher Education Subject Specific major.
 Looking for a big school?
 This institution has more than 20,000 students on campus.

 Every student pursuing a degree in Teacher Education Subject Specific has to look into Virginia Commonwealth University.
-Looking for a big school?
-This college has more than 20,000 students on campus.
+Situated in Richmond, Virginia, this university is right for individuals who blossom in an urban setting.

 Virginia State University is a great choice for students pursuing a Teacher Education Subject Specific degree.
 The location of Petersburg, Virginia, is great for individuals who opt for a less busy, suburban place.